SidharthArya/SidharthArya/AWESOME-STARS.md

 ## TypeScript

-- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is the open source background jobs framework for TypeScript.
-With features like API integrations, webhooks, scheduling and delays.
 - [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - Node.js API for Chrome
 - [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open platform for building developer portals
 - [mui/mui-x](https://github.com/mui/mui-x) - MUI X: Build complex and data-rich applications using a growing list of advanced React components, like the Data Grid, Date and Time Pickers, Charts, and more!